Last Updated on May 2, 2022 by Admin

-Integrating this type of technology into your current processes can be much simpler and require a smaller upfront investment while still providing significant benefits and boosting productivity in your day-to-day operations.
+Integrating this technology into your current processes can be much simpler and require a smaller upfront investment while still providing significant benefits and boosting your daily operations productivity.

 A few years ago, most people either didn’t know or couldn’t explain a cloud operating system.
 Today, this is no longer the case.
 Most mobile devices can leverage cloud technology from anywhere, at any time.

-There are many significant advantages to this, including storing almost limitless amounts of information that you can then share instantly with the touch of a button.
+There are many significant advantages to this, including storing almost limitless amounts of information that you can then instantly share with a button.
 This is much less expensive too – about one-tenth of what sharing old technologies costs.

 3. Drones or Unmanned Aerial Vehicles (UAVs)

-From undertaking inspections ensuring that operatives are kept out of harm’s way to surveying vast areas of land in just a few minutes, the continued rise of UAVs will considerably improve safety and productivity in construction.
+From undertaking inspections ensuring that operatives are kept out of harm’s way to surveying vast land areas in just a few minutes, the continued rise of UAVs will considerably improve safety and productivity in construction.

 Matured from one around feasibility to consider the steps needed for a successful implementation – safety, approvals, privacy, the need for relevant legislation, and the urgent demand for specialist skillsets all on the agenda.

 Drones are the most widely used emerging construction technology.
 They can conduct site surveys more quickly and accurately than a crew on the ground and are cheaper than aerial imaging.
-Their high-resolution cameras and the data collected can create interactive 3D or topographical maps and models and take volume measurements.
+Their high-resolution cameras and collected data can create interactive 3D or topographical maps and models and take volume measurements.

 Many construction sites are already heavily dependent on the use of drones.
 These drones are very beneficial in that they save a lot of time.
 For instance, surveyors can survey an entire site in just a few minutes, whereas it’d take them several weeks or months in the past.

 This will also save construction companies a lot of money.
-As drone technology continues rapidly developing in its accuracy and precision of its readings, even less human involvement will be necessary.
+As drone technology continues rapidly developing in the accuracy and precision of its readings, even less human involvement will be necessary.

-In the past, many companies were hesitant to use drones because they still needed a controller.
+Many companies were hesitant to use drones because they still needed a controller in the past.
 Still, today, as technology grows much more efficiently, more construction companies willingly and openly embrace this technology.

 You can also read about How Drones are Changing the Construction Industry.

-- What are the Uses and Benefits of BIM in Construction Project?
+- What are the Uses and Benefits of BIM in Construction Projects?

 Virtual reality (VR) technology is often used in conjunction with BIM to help better understand complex projects.
 Think of the potential: you create a building design with BIM and then can use VR actually to walk around it.
 Pretty cool, right?

-While virtual reality (VR) has traditionally enabled project teams and stakeholders to step inside their proposed schemes before construction works commence, the technology is finding countless new applications across the industry as in 2021.
+While virtual reality (VR) has traditionally enabled project teams and stakeholders to step inside their proposed schemes before construction works commence, the technology is finding countless new applications across the industry as of 2022.